moov-io/watchman/docs/search.md

 | `aircraft` | Aircraft registrations | `?type=aircraft&callSign=EP-GOM` |
 | `vessel` | Maritime vessels | `?type=vessel&imoNumber=9401598` |

 > **Performance:** Always include `type` (and `source` when you only need one list).
-Watchman partitions the in-memory corpus by source and type and uses name-token / crypto indexes to select candidates before fuzzy scoring.
+Watchman partitions the in-memory corpus by source and type and uses name-token, crypto, and hashed government-ID / address blocking keys to select candidates before fuzzy scoring.
 Empty type partitions return no matches (they do not scan other lists).
-Crypto-only queries use an exact address index.
-See [Performance](/watchman/performance/) and [Indexing](/watchman/indexing/).
+Crypto-only and government-ID queries use exact indexes.
+See [Performance](/watchman/performance/), [Indexing](/watchman/indexing/), and [Record linkage](/watchman/record-linkage/).

 ### Advanced Entity Search Parameters